-Whether you’re in need of a prenuptial agreement, engaged in divorce proceedings or involved in a child custody or spousal support battle, a family lawyer is the type of lawyer who’ll be best equipped to guide you through the process which lies before you.
+Whether you’re in need of a prenuptial agreement, engaged in divorce proceedings or involved in child custody or spousal support battle, a family or divorce lawyer is the type of attorney who’ll be best equipped to guide you through the process which lies before you.

 The Social Security Disability system can be a particularly complex system in which to navigate.
 An attorney who specializes in Social Security Disability issues can help you with any step in the Social Security Disability process, including assisting you with eligibility issues, launching an appeal of a decision to deny you benefits and dealing with the reduction or termination of your benefits.

 Suing someone, or responding to someone’s lawsuit against you?
 An attorney who specializes in civil litigation will be your best legal option.
 You may also find that different attorneys will specialize in different litigation areas as well.
 For example, a corporate litigation lawyer should have the expertise to help you with commercial litigation issues.

 If you need legal help, looking for a lawyer would offer an initial free consultation is always a good idea.
 That way you will know if they have experience with the type of legal situation that you are facing.
 Remember, most lawyers work a particular area of Law.

 Disclaimer: The data for Annual Average Salary, Cost for a consultation, Client Type and Typical Case Compensation are educated estimates and averages as of today, Agust 2019; this information is subject to change without prior notice.